-Team brainstorming: How to come up with new ideas and input
+Team brainstorming: how to come up with ideas (brainstorming examples included)

 Aha moments are priceless, but wouldn’t it be awesome if the journey to come up with the best solutions were also exciting (and easy)?
 Truth is, sticky notes don’t always stick to the wall, and ideas on paper are quickly forgotten.
 Today, typical team brainstorming sessions are predictable and can even get awkward if motivation to participate is low.
 Not to mention, they can be complicated if too many team members are involved, or they’re not all in the same physical room.

 Reimagine how you brainstorm at work to make the experience better for everyone.
 Keep reading for inspiration to make brainstorming more inclusive, efficient, and ultimately: more productive.

 Let’s start with the basics, what is brainstorming?